 If using only a single WAN IP, note that the Backup device, when in Idle mode, will not be able to use NTP to synchronize its internal clock.

 Note When HA Monitoring/Management IP addresses are configured only on WAN interfaces, they need to be configured on all the WAN interfaces for which a Virtual IP address has been configured.

 If you will not be using Primary/Backup WAN Management IP address, make sure each entry field is set to ‘0.0.0.0’ (in the High Availability > Monitoring Page) – the SonicWALL will report an error if the field is left blank.

 Note If each SonicWALL has a Primary/Backup WAN Management IP address for remote management, the WAN IP addresses must be in the same subnet.
 If shifting a previously assigned interface to act as a unique WAN interface, be sure to remove any custom NAT policies that were associated with that interface before configuring it.

 - Technical Specs

-Global UPC 758479046547 Manufacturer SonicWALL Supplier Other Subscription Service Stateful HA Upgrade Subscription Length No Subscription Length (New) N/A Special Sales Message No
+Global UPC 758479046547 Manufacturer SonicWALL Supplier Other Subscription Service Stateful HA Upgrade Subscription Length No Subscription Length (New) No Special Sales Message No